One-step smoothing splines instrumental regression: Our estimator

 With a random sample $\left\{ \left(Y_i,Z_i,W_i\right), i=1, \ldots n \right\}$ at hand, a natural estimator of $M(g)$ is

 {where}

-due to the symmetry of $\mu$: $\omega(\cdot)$ is (up to a constant) the Fourier transform of the density of $\mu$.
+due to the symmetry of $\mu$: $\omega$ is (up to a constant) the Fourier transform of the density of $\mu$.
 The above formulation as a V-statistic will be used in practice for computational purposes.
-This statistic accounts for an infinity of moment conditions as stated in (\ref{eq:bierens}).
-It is different from generalized method of moments criteria used in previous work, that account for an increasing but finite number of moment conditions.

-The condition for $\mu$ to have support $\R^{p}$ translates into the restriction that $\omega(\cdot)$ should have a strictly positive Fourier transform almost everywhere.
+The condition for $\mu$ to have support $\R^{p}$ translates into the restriction that $\omega$ should have a strictly positive Fourier transform almost everywhere.
 Examples include products of triangular, normal, logistic, see \citet[Section 23.3]{JKB95}, Student, including Cauchy, see \cite{DK2002}, or Laplace densities.
 To achieve scale invariance, we recommend, as in \cite{Bierens1982}, to scale the exogenous instruments by a measure of dispersion, such as their empirical standard deviation.
+Note that the function $\omega$ is \textit{not} similar to a typical kernel used in nonparametric estimation, as there is no smoothing parameter entering $\omega$, which is thus a fixed function that does not vary with the sample size.
+Hence, our estimation procedure introduces no smoothing on the instruments.}

-If $W$ has bounded support, results from \cite{Bierens1982} yield that ${H}_{0}$ holds if and only if (\ref{eq:bierens}) holds for any $t$ in a (arbitrary) neighborhood of $0$ in $\R^p$.
+If $W$ has bounded support, results from \cite{Bierens1982} yield that the equivalence (\ref{eq:bierens}) holds when $t$ is restricted to lie in a (arbitrary) neighborhood of $0$ in $\R^p$.
 Hence, $\mu$ can be taken as any symmetric probability measure that contains $0$ in the interior of its support.
-As noted by \cite{Bierens1982}, there is no loss of generality assuming a bounded support, as his equivalence result equally applies to a one-to-one transformation of $W$, which can be chosen with bounded image.}
+As noted by \cite{Bierens1982}, there is no loss of generality assuming a bounded support, as his equivalence result equally applies to a one-to-one transformation of $W$, which can be chosen with bounded image.

+{ Our statistic accounts for an infinity of moment conditions, as stated in (\ref{eq:bierens}).
+It is different from a generalized method of moments (GMM) criterion that accounts for an increasing but finite number of moment conditions, as used by e.g. \cite{ai2003efficient} and \cite{chen2012estimation}.
+One can nonetheless relate our estimator to GMM, in a way similar to \cite{Carrasco2000}.
+As can be checked, under suitable conditions, the function $\omega$ is a positive definite kernel, that is for any sequence $z_1, \ldots z_n$, and all real numbers $a_1, \ldots a_n$,